 The days at film camp were long.
 After only a few days, I felt like I had been there an eternity.
 We often compared the huge campus of UCLA to a black hole that had sucked us in.
 It felt like time had stopped, and life outside of the college no longer existed.

-so I did get some running in), and we made trips to Westwood, the neighborhood outside of UCLA.
+In the evenings, the people of US Performing Arts planned fun activities.
+We often had the chance to go to the gym or the pool (so I did get some running in), and we made trips to Westwood, the neighborhood outside of UCLA.
 Tuesday nights were Improv nights, and on Monday we ate this thing called a pizookie.
 It's basically this huge cookie of deliciousness that you eat with ice cream.
 People in Florida call it a cookie pie.

 After an exhausting day of filming on Saturday, we took Sunday (the Fourth of July) off.
 All of the students boarded school buses, and we headed to Hollywood.